 Fabrizio Di Caprio was born in Velletri (Rome, Italy) on 1988.
 In 2010 he got a bachelor's degree in Agro-Industrial Biotechnology (110 with honors) and in 2013 he got a master's degree in Industrial Chemistry (110 with honors), both at University Sapienza of Rome.
 In 2013 he worked on the start-up of a pilot plant for microalgae cultivation in photobioreactors.
 He became PhD doctor in Chemical Engineering in 2017 with a thesis about the development of a process for wastewater treatment integrated with microalgae biomass production.
 He spent six months of its PhD at Wageningen University (Netherlands) in the Bioprocess Engineering group working on the development of methods to quantify cell to cell heterogeneity inside microalgae populations.
 From November 2016 to 2021 he worked in the Department of Chemistry at University Sapienza of Rome as research fellow, mainly working on developing selective processes to control bacteria contamination in non sterile heterotrophic and mixotrophic microalgal cultivations.
 Since December 2021 he is Assistant Professor (RTD-A) at Sapienza University of Rome in Theory and Development of Chemical Processes.
-He is authors of 32 scientific publications on international journals, inventor of a patent issued by the European Patent Office.
-He was speaker in 12 presentations in international scientific conferences and participated to 7 national and international research projects.
+He is authors of 38 scientific publications on international journals, inventor of a patent issued by the European Patent Office.
+He participated to 7 national and international research projects.
+Since 2023 he is member of the Editorial board of the journal Algal Research (Elsevier).
 He carries out teaching activity on the class "Sintesi e caratterizzazione di bio-nano-materiali".